And as we talked, it hit me.

 - and even my bonus wish for a job where being curious and maybe a little nosy is a good thing! (awesome!)

-So I told her that her job looked really interesting and I asked her if they were hiring and she said yes, and introduced me to the owner, who talked to me for 45 minutes and offered me the job.
-I accepted.
+So I told her that her job looked really interesting and I asked her if they were hiring.
+She said yes, and introduced me to the owner, who talked to me for 45 minutes and offered me the job.
+I said yes.

-Oh, I forgot to mention... after the first couple of months, the job would be 100% commission.
-And I had a family and needed to earn money, so I had to succeed.
-I was a little panicked.
+Oh, I forgot to mention... after the first couple of months, the job was going to be 100% commission.
+And I had a family and needed to earn money, so I had to make it work.

-But I knew I had done my thinking about what was important and I knew that job checked every box on my list.
+But I knew I had done my thinking about what was truly important to me in my next job, and I knew that job checked every box on my list.

 And guess what?